rtcniser/2023-YY_ROVER_ACTIVE/Sensor Integration/README.md

 - Install the Firmata library on Arduino IDE.
 The Firmata library implements the Firmata protocol for communicating with software on the host computer.
 - Upload the *Standard Firmata* code to the connected Arduino board from *Examples/Firmata/* in the menu.

 Use pyfirmata2 with Arduino wherever necessary.
+More instructions are detailed in [USAGE.md](USAGE.md).

 ## Contents